ssarkisy/Delta-Theory/delta-theory/00-translation-layer/00.1-environment-interfaces/00.1.0-interface-theorems/t6-interface-identity.theorem.md

 # T6 — Interface Identity (theorem)

 > **Interface boundaries must maintain coherent identity** — the interface itself must persist as a recognizable entity through all interactions.
-This theorem derives necessarily from A0 (Existential Difference) and T1 (Irreducibility).
+This theorem derives necessarily from A0 (Existential Difference) and T3 (Recursivity).

 ---